-Riviera Beach, Lake Geneva
+17. Riviera Beach, Lake Geneva

 Lake Geneva is actually one of the most sought-after touristic destinations in the state and it is no wonder that it has some of the best beaches in Wisconsin.

 To maintain the beach and the lake, the city charges a daily fee to those who visit Riviera Beach during the peak season.

 One of the highlights in Lake Geneva is to do an audio tour of the Lake Shore Path.
 Another popular activity is to rent a boat for a day and enjoy this pristine pool-like lake.

 Lake Geneva is also home to world-class spa hotels which makes it also one of the most unique places to visit in December in the US, where to get pampered while watching the picturesque winter landscape over the lake.

-Pattison State Park Beach, Superior, Interfalls Lakes
+18. Pattison State Park Beach, Superior, Interfalls Lakes

 Even though the beach is quite small, it is one of the prettiest beaches in Wisconsin.
 It has amazing blue waters and powdery sand with a grassy area and very tall trees as the background.

 The park also offers nature programs, guided hikes, a nature center, and camping.
 Along the 9 miles of trails, you can admire all the abundant wildlife northern Wisconsin has to offer.

 19. Devil’s Lake State Park Beach, Baraboo, Devils Lake

 And if you are into hiking, this is a great choice for your weekend getaway since it combines great mountain trails only half an hour from Wisconsin Dells and the pleasant Devil’s Lake State Park Beach.

 At the beach itself, you can enjoy some canoeing action, paddle boarding, and cliff jumping.
 But be aware that there are no lifeguards on site.

 Located along the Baraboo River, the city of Baraboo hosts the Ringling Brothers Circus in winter.
 Meanwhile, during summer you can visit the Circus World Museum with its daily parades and performances.

-About the author
+About the Author

 I’m Camila, an Oceanographer from Brazil which is where my journey began.
 My studies have taken me to unique places around the world since I was a teenager.
 I found in my academic career the chance to come across different cultures and languages while working as a scientist.
 By having lived in several countries I have been able to share my experiences as a travel content writer for the last 4 years and I still have plenty more to tell.
 I have a great passion for the outdoors and animals, especially dogs and seals (which, let’s be honest, are basically sea dogs!).